An Aesthetic Philosophy of Librarianship

 That’s a given for any library manager.
 We compare ourselves, statistically-speaking, to our peers, and then try to figure out what they are doing better than us so we might improve.
 Strategic planning is an excellent tool for bench-marking growth.
 Setting and pursuing goals is vital to continuous improvement–who would not agree with that?

-However, as the title of my philosophy statement suggests, I believe good libraries are about a very special kind of aesthetic user experience whose impact or value or information content cannot be measured in ways that would ever rationally justify them (libraries are intangible goods after all) from the business perspective which is always being foisted upon us.
+However, as the title of my philosophy statement suggests, I believe good libraries are about a very special kind of aesthetic user experience whose impact or value or information content cannot be measured in ways that would ever rationally justify them (libraries are intangible goods after all) from a business objective perspective.
 There is no cost/benefit analysis that will justify the expense of an academic research library.
-(It reminds me what was said before cutting the school lunch program, “We tried it but didn’t see results.”)
-Therefore, I am especially mistrustful of reliance upon overly rationalized processes and externally imposed business measures like QA when it comes to library management, but most especially when they threaten to change the priorities of the academic library to value only that which can be counted, measured or valued by “the plan.”
+(It reminds me what was said by Trump before cutting the school lunch program, “We tried it but didn’t see results. . . “) Therefore, I am especially mistrustful of reliance upon overly rationalized processes and externally imposed business measures like QA when it comes to library management, but most especially when they threaten to change the priorities of the academic library to value only that which can be counted, measured or valued by “the plan.”

 If the library’s budget must be tied only to measurable, institutional outcomes of “student success” (graduation rate, retention, enrollment, persistence, employment rate, transfer rate, and other business objectives of the institution) or “student learning success” (how well they students do on an information literacy test), this will change the priorities of the academic library into something that is not recognizable as an academic library.

-The sort of accountability required by institutional quality assessment plans inevitably entails both measurement and outcomes, but–and this may come a s a surprise–the library profession has never been able to successfully arrive at meaningful measures linked to outcomes,42 nor able to arrive at any evidence-based methods to assess the impact of libraries on its users, except for customer satisfaction surveys.
+The sort of accountability required by institutional quality assessment plans inevitably entails both measurement and outcomes, but the library profession has never been able to successfully arrive at meaningful measures linked to outcomes.66

-And it isn’t for a lack of effort or focus on these problems, which are further exacerbated by a failure to recognize that academic libraries are about the subjective experience of users–which I call “the aesthetic”–including browsing, familiarizing oneself with a discipline, reading for enjoyment (i.e., because users find it interesting/significant/relevant), seeing what is new, reacting to the works and ideas of others, and, perhaps most cherished by users, “serendipitous discovery.”43
+And it isn’t for a lack of effort or focus on the problem, which are further exacerbated by a failure to recognize or accept that academic libraries are about the subjective experience of users–which I call “the aesthetic”–including browsing, familiarizing oneself with a discipline, reading for enjoyment (i.e., because users find it interesting/significant/relevant), seeing what is new, reacting to the works and ideas of others, and, perhaps most cherished by users, “serendipitous discovery.”67

-This is because within the context of the institutional QA, libraries don’t get much credit for having resources or even use of resources–only demonstrating tangible results–and these “results” must occur within the time constraints of the plan, making it hard to connect it even with scholarship in a meaningful way.
+Within the context of the institutional QA, libraries don’t get much credit for having resources, or even use of resources–only demonstrating tangible results (higher GPAs)–and these “results” must occur within the time constraints of the plan.

-Selling out our Core Values?
-Another issue fundamental to our identity as library professionals is that by adopting as our highest aspirations an institutional model of student success as defined by external IE/QA plans (plans shaped exclusively by goals and objectives for institutional accreditation, rather than library standards), as ACRL has now advised45, we are moving away from a wholistic model of librarianship, in which the user defines his success, towards one that is narrow, passive, unambitious and not user-centered: we merely “support the curriculum” with “adequate resources” rather than (more idealistically) keeping up, and helping scholars keep up, with new publications and trends in their field of study, or supporting the creation of new disciplinary knowledge.
+Another issue fundamental to our identity as academic librarians is a commitment to students and faculty, specifically to the individual’s pursuit of knowledge.
+By adopting as our highest aspirations institutional goals as defined by external IE/QA plans (plans shaped exclusively by goals and objectives for institutional accreditation, rather than library standards), as ACRL has now advised69, we are moving away from a holistic model of librarianship, in which the user defines his success, towards one that is narrow, passive, unambitious and not actually user-centered, but institutional: we merely “support the curriculum” with “adequate resources” rather than (more idealistically) helping our students obtain disciplinary knowledge, our faculty keep up with trends in their field.

 While this latter role is perhaps more pertinent to academic libraries supporting graduate research, there are corollaries at the community or junior college level, where librarians support, or have traditionally supported, the co-curricular and extra-curricular, self-directed interests of our students: leisure reading, current events, bestsellers, graphic novels, biographies, life skills and “how to’s” for young adults transitioning into adulthood and into a professional workforce.

-These may not be directly, meaningfully or demonstrably tied to the curriculum, but they make the library good for, and interesting to, students, and habituates them to independent learning, that is, independent from the more task-oriented objectives-based curriculum we are supposed to be supporting.
-It also exposes them to other points of view and ways of thinking, and enhances their educational experience, even if we cannot prove that it does.
+These may not be directly, meaningfully or demonstrably tied to the curriculum, but they make the library good for, and interesting to, students, and habituates them to independent learning.
+It also exposes them to other points of view and ways of thinking, and enhances their educational experience, and has an impact on their lives, even if we cannot prove with any certainty that it does.

-One would assume that promoting self-directed and independent learning at all levels–from leisure reading for college students to original research for publication for upper division and graduate students–would be fundamental, or foundational, to the core values of “lifelong learning,” a principle we are supposed to be instilling in students.46 But even the seemingly straightforward concept of lifelong learning has been co-opted by what Elmborg alludes to as a “neoliberalist” agenda, as opposed to the more idealistic values traditionally upheld by the library profession:
+One would assume that promoting self-directed and independent learning at all levels–from leisure reading for college students to original research for publication for upper division and graduate students–would be fundamental to the core values of lifelong learning and academic achievement, principles we are supposed to be instilling in students.70 But even the seemingly straightforward concept of lifelong learning has been co-opted by what Elmborg alludes to as a “neoliberalist” agenda, as opposed to the more idealistic values traditionally upheld by the library profession:

-While I cannot speak to the “neoliberal” vs. “social justice” perspectives Elmborg raises–I see the dichotomy more as a top-down business/managerial/”quality management” perspective vs. more scholarly / humanistic / user-centered approach–it does seem pretty clear no matter how you express it, that librarians as well as our professional associations like ACRL are embracing certain philosophies, strategies or best practices that may be detrimental to the success or survival of libraries in the long term.
-The imperative that libraries must closely align themselves with the business needs of their parent institutions and embrace their (and other departments’) goals and objectives as our own should be critically evaluated to see how it complements our core values as professional librarians and the impact this might have on our user communities.
+While I cannot speak to the “neoliberal” vs. “social justice” perspectives Elmborg raises–I see the dichotomy more as a top-down business/managerial/quality management perspective vs. more scholarly / humanistic / user-centered approach–it does seem pretty clear no matter how you express it, librarians as well as our professional associations like ACRL are embracing certain philosophies, strategies or best practices that may be detrimental to the success or survival of libraries in the long term.

 Beyond the Curriculum?
 Academic librarians are, presumably, scholars committed to scholarship and the principle of academic freedom.
 We help students pursue knowledge and achieve their chosen educational and learning objectives–whether it leads to a degree or not.